alkampfergit/personal-blog/codewrecks/content/post/old/2008/07/relations-are-really-so-useful.md

 tags: [Software Architecture]
 categories: [Software Architecture]
 ---
 Today I was reading [this post](http://www.codemetropolis.com/archive/2008/07/22/domain-model-amp-aggregates-when-do-master-detail-associations-happen.aspx) from my friend [Marco](http://www.codemetropolis.com/), where he points out one of the most frequent problem in the design of domain Model: *too much use of relations*.
 The problem arises from the fact that an ORM like NHibernate, seems to solve all the problems because it handles all the complexities, but there are a lot of considerations to be done before establish a relation between entities.
-Letâ€™s have a brief look at the classical example of Customer-Orders
+Let's have a brief look at the classical example of Customer-Orders

 Since an order is related to a Customer, it is good to have relation from Order to Customer, it has business meaning since an order can live only when a customer places it with E-commerce site or in some other way.
 Lazy load minimize the hit to the database, issuing the select only when you access the data.
 If you want to associate an order with a Customer, you can avoid loading Customer data if you have CustomerId stored somewhere